sanch805/Sandy_IDM221/README.md

 # Sandy's Portfolio
 ## Home
 Hey!
-I’m Sandy, a junior graphic & UI/UX designer Transforming imagination to design, one graphic at a time
+I’m Sandy, a junior graphic & UI/UX designer
+<br/>Transforming imagination to design, one graphic at a time
 - Onboarding Flow (Craigslist App and Website Redesign) - Redesigning their system for better navigation and flow
     - Figma, Canva, Optimal Workshop
 - Brand & Web Redesign (Persephone Books) - Redesigning their logo and brand; redesigning their website